greenelab/deep-review/sections/06_discussion.md

 for combined data, offering large performance improvement for alternative splicing event estimation.
 Chaudhary et al.
-[@tag:Chaudhary2017_multiom_liver_cancer] trained a deep autoencoder model jointly on RNA-seq, miRNA-seq, and methylation data from TCGA to predict survival subgroups of hepatocellular carcinoma patients.
-This multimodal approach that treated different omics as different modalities outperformed both traditional methods (PCA) and single-omic models.
+[@tag:Chaudhary2017_multiom_liver_cancer] trained a deep autoencoder model jointly on RNA-seq, miRNA-seq, and methylation data from The Cancer Genome Atlas to predict survival subgroups of hepatocellular carcinoma patients.
+This multimodal approach that treated different omic data types as different modalities outperformed both traditional methods (PCA) and single-omic models.
 Interestingly, multi-omic model performance did not improve when combined with clinical information, suggesting that the model was able to capture redundant contributions of